Last Updated on January 4, 2026 by Maged kamel

 The value of Iy’=21.266 inch4 is the same as Imin estimated by the use of Mohr’s circle.

-It is important to check that the sum of Ix and Iy, will be the same value of the sum of Iu and Iv, where Iu is the maximum value of inertia, While Iv is the minimum value of inertia.
+It is important to check that the sum of Ix and Iy will be the same value as the sum of Iu and Iv, where Iu is the maximum value of inertia, while Iv is the minimum value of inertia.
 Ix+Iy=80.80+38.8=119.60 inch4. imin+Imax=98.334+21.266=119.60 inch4.
 Check that IP is the same value when adding Ix+Iy as compared to the sum of Iu plus Iv.

-Oriented datums to let x-direction as a horizontal axis.
+Oriented datums to let the x-direction be a horizontal axis.

-To let the x-axis be as the horizontal Mohr’s circle of inertia, the x-axis is represented by line OE.
-The datums of Ix&Ixy are adjusted to represent the direction of U.
+To let the x-axis be the horizontal Mohr’s circle of inertia, the x-axis is represented by the line OE.
+The datums of Ix&Ixy are adjusted to define the direction of U.

-Line OE represents the x-direction concerning two new datums which are shown in the next slide image.
-Line OC represents the Y-direction regarding two new datums.
+Line OE represents the x-direction concerning two new datums, which are shown in the next slide image.
+Line OC represents the Y direction relative to two new datums.

-This is an extract from the table of Unequal angles, for our unequal angle 6x8x1 inches, the axis VV is the axis of minimum moment of inertia, and its value is given as the product of A*rmin^2.
-The product gives the value of Imin as equal to 21.299 inch4, which is close to our estimated value of 21.266 inch4.
+This is an extract from the table of Unequal angles.
+For our unequal angle 6x8x1 inches, the VV axis is the axis of minimum moment of inertia, and its value is given by A*rmin^2.
+The product offers Imin as 21.299 inch4, which is close to our estimated value of 21.266 inch4.
 Also, the direction of the alpha angle is close to our angle φp1.

 There is another new solved problem in post no. 14 is a solved problem-inertia value for a given direction.